ebingrav/avwiki/Large_Templar_Two-Handed_Sword.md

 Have passdoor on.
 Be invis + hidden unless you wanna fight a ton of aliens.
 [Teleport](Teleport "wikilink") [terrified
-woman](Terrified_Woman "wikilink").
-Walk: w n e 2n 7e 2s d w d 3e 5n e
+woman](Terrified_Woman.md "wikilink").
+Walk: w n e 2n 7e 2s d w d 3e 5n
-8s.
+e 8s.
 Kill gunther.

 See [Gunther The Knight](Gunther_The_Knight "wikilink") for more information.